SGT MARCUS KUBOY

 With the help of CUNA, National Journal and Co-Op Financial Services, Homes For Our Troops built Marcus a home where he can live a more independent life and focus on his future.

-Since moving into his home, Marcus has gotten married, earned a bachelor’s degree in 2013, and is working on his master’s degree in clinical social work with a focus on Veterans and their families.
+Since moving into his home, Marcus has earned his bachelor’s degree and is working on his master’s degree in clinical social work with a focus on Veterans and their families.
 He is also busy supporting organizations that work to prevent suicide.
 Marcus is truly moving forward on rebuilding his life.